| MAIN

 If the right precautions are made before hand, the "every other" refers

 to years and not new gray hairs.
-Here

-and memorable one.
-A
+a fun and memorable one.

-very important part of a road trip is making sure the vehicle is safe to drive.
+part of a road trip is making sure the vehicle is safe to drive.

-Have the oil changed, the antifreeze checked, make sure the tires (including the
+Have the oil changed, the antifreeze checked, make sure the tires

-spare) are all in good condition, Nothing puts a kink in your plans like breaking
+lie ahead.
+Nothing puts a kink in your plans like breaking down

-Driving at night is not
+Driving at night

-appealing to some people, but if you have young children, this might be something
+is not appealing to some people, but if you have young children

-to consider.
-Usually there is less traffic, and there are automatically less stops
+this might be something to consider.
+Usually there is less traffic,

 Before everyone